Workgrid Software

 What began as an internal tool for engineers evolved into a flexible platform that empowered teams across the organization.
 With thoughtful design and continuous feedback, the Builder became a core part of our app ecosystem—enabling faster delivery, reducing engineering overhead, and improving access to custom workflows for both internal teams and customers.

-We launched with over 50 prebuilt templates initially, giving users a library of starting points tailored to common use cases.
+We launched with over 50 pre-built templates initially, giving users a library of starting points tailored to common use cases.
 It proved that with the right foundation, powerful tools don’t have to be complex—and anyone can build something valuable.